aleknovkovski/lrn-smilga-react-tutorials/README.md

 ## Support

 Find the Content Useful?
-[You can always buy me a coffee](https://www.buymeacoffee.com/johnsmilga)
+[You can always buy John a coffee](https://www.buymeacoffee.com/johnsmilga)

 ## Run App